World stunned by Trump supporters storming U.S. Capitol, attempts to overturn election

 Argentine President Alberto Fernandez tweeted: “We express our condemnation of the serious acts of violence and the affront to Congress that occurred today in Washington DC.
 We trust that there will be a peaceful transition that respects the popular will and we express our strongest support for President-elect Joe Biden.”

+(This story refiles to add French and Indian prime ministers, Japanese government, Chinese embassy advisory)

-Reporting by Humeyra Pamuk and Michelle Nichols and Reuters bureaux; Editing by Lisa Shumaker and Grant McCool
+Reporting by Humeyra Pamuk and Michelle Nichols and Reuters bureaux; Editing by Lisa Shumaker, Grant McCool and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.